 By the time of the outbreak of the Civil War in 1861, the tribes' members owned approximately ten thousand slaves.
-Unlike slavery in the southern states, the form of slavery in Indian Territory widely varied.
+Unlike slavery in the southern states, the form of enslavement in Indian Territory widely varied.
 The Creek and Seminole often intermarried with their slaves and allowed a broad range of freedoms.
 The Cherokee resisted intermarriage but pursued benign relationships on their small farms.
 The Choctaw and Chickasaw more closely approximated the system of white slaveholders on the cotton plantations.
 In all cases the slaves adapted to the patterns of the Indian cultures in dress, food, language, and communal landholding.
 Episodes of mistreatment and violence occurred, but more often, runaway slaves came to Indian Territory because they believed it to be a less race-restrictive environment.

 As the Civil War began, tribal factionalism that had begun at the time of removal resurfaced in violence over the issues of slavery and sectional loyalty.
 Some Indians declared their allegiance to the Union, but other groups from all of the Five Tribes signed agreements with the Confederacy to provide supplies and troops.
 The slaves were caught in the crossfire.
 The war in Indian Territory began with an attack on loyal Creeks, Cherokees, and runaway slaves retreating toward Kansas in 1861.
 In the next four years guerrilla raiding by both Union and Confederate Indian units and desperate foraging destroyed many of the prosperous farms, businesses, and homes of the territory.